Safest Teeth Whiteners

 This is the treatment process:

 If you only have a minor level of malocclusion (such as crowded teeth) or have a busy schedule, Byte may be a good option for you.
-Byte’s relatively low cost also makes it attractive for those who don’t want to spend a lot of money on treatment.
+Byte’s relatively low cost makes it attractive for those who don’t want to spend much on treatment.

-If you have more severe issues (such as a crossbite) or simply want more personalized and precise care, Invisalign could be a better choice.
+Invisalign could be a better choice if you have more severe issues (such as a crossbite) or simply want more personalized and precise care.

 You should speak to a dental professional about which treatment option is right for you.